Includes Many species in the family Psyllidae

 Biology and Life History Life cycles vary with the species.
 They have incomplete metamorphosis consisting of eggs, nymphs and adults all feeding together.
 Females can lay between 45 and 700 eggs depending on the species.
 The nymphs molt five times before becoming an adult.
 At each molt, the wing buds become more visible.
 Damage varies with the species.
 Some species cause pseudo-galls, leaf distortion, leaf color change from red to brown, and abundant honeydew on which sooty mold can grow and defoliation, while others (lerps) live under a covering of crystalized honeydew for protection.
 There can be one or many generations per year.
 Psylla populations may be high in one year and nearly non-existent the next.

 Pest monitoring Adult psylla and lerps and their natural enemies are attracted to yellow sticky cards.
 The proportion of pest psyllids to beneficial insects may govern whether pesticides are applied.
 Branches may also be struck and jarred to dislodge psyllids onto a beating sheet.
 Also, look for the presence of honeydew or a sugary material.

 Psyllids and lerps favor new succulent plant growth.
-Avoid excess watering or fertilizing, or shearing as these practices promote new growth.
+Avoid excess watering, fertilizing or shearing as these practices promote new growth.
 Avoid using plants known to have serious psylla problems.